Your breastmilk changes to meet the needs of your growing child and gives your baby protection against illness and infection.

 Breastmilk is the perfect food for your baby.
 It has special nutrients your baby needs that are not found in formula.
 It is just what your baby needs in just the right amount.
 Your breastmilk changes to meet the needs of your growing child and gives your baby protection against illness and infection.
 The American Academy of Pediatrics recommends breastfeeding for the first year of life and advises that breastmilk is the only food your baby needs during the first six months of their life.
 Breastfeeding might be challenging in the beginning, but it will get easier.
 We can help you find breastfeeding support and resources.

-Call the Family Health Hotline 1-800-322-2588 for referrals to breastfeeding resources and support.
+Call the Help Me Grow Washington Hotline 1-800-322-2588 for referrals to breastfeeding resources and support.
 Read more about learning to breastfeed.

 Why Breastfeed Your Baby?